VishRoy/Algorithms/README.md

 5. What are the advantages of recursive programming over iterative programming?

 Recursion provides a clean and simple way to write code.
 Some problems are inherently recursive like tree traversals, Tower of Hanoi, etc. For such problems, it is preferred to write recursive code.
 We can write such codes also iteratively with the help of a stack data structure.
 For example refer Inorder Tree Traversal without Recursion, Iterative Tower of Hanoi.

+Dynamic Programming

+Dynamic Programming is mainly an optimization over plain recursion.
+Wherever we see a recursive solution that has repeated calls for same inputs, we can optimize it using Dynamic Programming.
+The idea is to simply store the results of subproblems, so that we do not have to re-compute them when needed later.
+This simple optimization reduces time complexities from exponential to polynomial.

+For example, if we write simple recursive solution for Fibonacci Numbers, we get exponential time complexity and if we optimize it by storing solutions of subproblems, time complexity reduces to linear.